ramonsuarez/ramonsuarez.github.io/content/post/walmart/walmart-sales-analysis.md

 	- Neighborhood markets

 ## Diving in: how I worked with the data
+All these comes from the documentation notes I took while working on the project.
+Please excuse the eventual succinctness.

 ### Assumptions
 * Negative sales mean that there have been more returns than sales.